Reviewin/Reviewin/README.md

 Sign in/load personal datas (Done)

-Adding products (currently working with API not done yet with RecycleView)
+Adding products (Working with API and Recycle View !) #Still design to adjust